 However, there are benefits for your workout from eating specific foods beforehand.
 Carbohydrates can be a great fuel source to help with your performance (2).

 It’s recommended that you have some protein and carbohydrates to fuel your body before a workout.
 Your body breaks these carbs down into glucose for your muscles to use as fuel during training.
-This is especially true during resistance training or shorter and more intense exercise.
+This is especially true during resistance training or shorter and more intense sessions.

 • Whole wheat bread/toast